jdog117/pid-motor-controller/README.md

 ![Banner](docs/img/pidsideview.png)

-Custom control board for reaction based flywheel controlled by PID loop function
+Custom control board for blcd reaction based flywheel with PID firmware

 # Overview
 This small PCB runs a driver with PID loop controller for signaling a FOC controller.
 The FOC controller powers a brushless motor which, for this project, will mount a flywheel for reaction based stabilization.
 The board is programmable through the JTAG connector.